magneticio/vamp-ui/README.md

 This will add a handful of breeds, blueprints and deployments to VAMP.

+## Preparing for Deployment

+Running a build with minification and optimized assets for deployment.

+    $ npm install
+    $ gulp dist

+You can inspect the live build in the browser by running `$ gulp serve`, which will spawn a local webserver on port 3000.
+It will not 'watch' and live-reload, it'll serve your production build served from the 'build/' folder of the project.

 ## Tips

 during development, start Chrome with disables web security to allow CORS requests.